-How to Get a Divorce in California: Steps & Requirements
+How to Get a Divorce in California: Steps and Requirements

 The first step of learning how to file for divorce is developing an understanding of California divorce laws.
 Consider the requirements below: